Homepage Performance vs. Conversion: Finding the Balance

 - Tag managers loading excessive scripts

-Performance Metrics That Matter for B2B
+Performance metrics that matter for B2B

-Focus on these Core Web Vitals:
+Focus on Core Web Vitals (Google’s official speed metrics).

 Largest Contentful Paint (LCP)